zooloo303/ai-tech-support/README.md

 'npm run dev' to start frontend

 # TO-DO list

-Build a "Feed" component for the homepage
-Fix the Clickers component
 Style the shit out of everything

-Cloda -
-    document attachments
-    switch off 'respond in Yoda-speak'
-        replace with details from bio
+Do something better with the Clickers component

 figure out how to manage media files dev vs prod... this is what copilot said: